adiglase/taskko/README.md

 # Hi

 This is one of my project using Reactjs to practice some important concept that i have just learned.
+This is not a fully finished project, I plan to add more feature in the future, like Forget Password, Task Data Visualization, etc.

 ## What I Use